simp/local_security_policy/README.md

 forked and updated by Adam Yohrling at email aryohrling at gmail dot com

 ## Local_security_policy features
-Configure, local security policy (LSP) for windows servers.
+Configure local security policy (LSP) for Windows servers.
 LSP is key to a baseline configuration of the following security features:
 ### Account Policy
   * Password Policy